GabeScott/standard-works-vault/General Conference/1976 April - The Stone Cut without Hands.md

 The time had come, and though the adversary, Satan, recognizing all the powers of eternity which would be revealed with the gospel, did everything in his power to destroy the lad and destroy the prospects of the Restoration—in spite of him there came the splendid and magnificent vision to this pure, inquiring lad.
 Exerting all his powers, and with the strength of the Lord, the darkness was dispelled.
 Satan yielded and the vision proceeded, with a pillar of light coming exactly over the boy’s head—a light above the brightness of the sun, which gradually descended until it fell upon him.
 The young Joseph continues:

 “It no sooner appeared than I found myself delivered from the enemy which held me bound.
 When the light rested upon me I saw two Personages, whose brightness and glory defy all description, standing above me in the air.
 One of them spake unto me, calling me by name and said, pointing to the other—This is My Beloved Son.
-Hear Him!”
-(JS—H 1:17.)
+Hear Him!” ([[Joseph Smith History 1.17|JS—H 1:17]].)

 This formal introduction by the Father to the Son was most important, for this would be the world of Jesus Christ and the Church of Jesus Christ and the kingdom of Jesus Christ.